rstacruz/til-2020/posts/2015/ie-polyfills.md

 description: Speed along your legacy IE development with this all-purpose 8-line snippet.
 ---

+> **Update (Jan 2019):** This document was written for Internet Explorer 8, which occupies a global share of less than 0.17% today.
+Please rconsider not supporting IE versions below 11.

 Use this convenient snippet in almost any project.
 It will fill in some basic support for modern CSS features for legacy IE versions.

 ```js